 - Lack of understanding of legal information/implications of legal documents they will need to sign.

 - The complexities of different types of retirement village legalities and services, or how it will all work for them.

 - Reliance on the real estate agent's performance and conduct.

 - The impact on their physical and mental health.

 - Resistance by family members to the move due to the financial impact on the eventual estate.

-Seniors can be taken advantage of by real estate agents arriving on their doorstep uninvited, but with 'buyers on their books'.
+Seniors can be taken advantage of by real estate agents arriving on their doorstep uninvited.

 We can help improve your occupancy rate by helping older citizens downsize with care and protection - and they get to live where they desire.